There has never been a better time to buy a home weather station

 Finally, we come to the near professional wireless weather stations, particularly those made by Davis Instruments.

-Although similar in capability to the best of the Oregon and La Crosse models, Davis's Vantage Pro2 range includes much more powerful radio transmitters, and much better shielding of sensors from direct sunlight, minimising anomalous temperature records.
+Although similar in capability to the best of the Oregon and La Crosse models, Davis's Vantage Pro2 range includes much more powerful radio transmitters, and much better shielding of sensors from direct sunlight, minimising misleading temperature records.
+The more recently released Vantage Vue is a scaled down model which will provide you with all the most important features of the Vantage Pro2, at a considerably reduced price.

-The Davis units are also more flexible in expansion options, and can be combined with additional sensors for UV and extra temperature and humidity data.
-The Davis systems can be extended well beyond the usual scope of a home weather station into agricultural, fire weather monitoring, research applications, and much more.
+The Davis Vantage Pro2 models, but not the Vantage Vue, are also more flexible in expansion options, and can be combined with additional sensors for UV and extra temperature and humidity data.
+The Davis Vantage Pro2 can be extended well beyond the usual scope of a home weather station into agricultural, fire weather monitoring, research applications, and much more.
 Davis is also very supportive of weather observation in schools.

-But don't let this higher capacity deter you from considering Davis for your home wireless weather stations.
-With the range starting at around the $500 mark, you'll have a well designed, easily installed and operated unit of great reliability.
+That's the Vantage Pro2, and you may see a use for one of the models around your home and garden.
+But if you don't need this higher capacity then the Vantage Vue is probably right for you.
+With the range starting at around the $350 mark, you'll have a well designed, easily installed and operated unit of great reliability.

 Two other manufacturers, Rainwise and WeatherHawk, are also worth considering.
 Somewhat more expensive, these weather stations are designed for more challenging environments, particularly coastal areas where salt can cause problems with outdoor electronics.